Mthegamer/vrwidgets/README.md

 Inspector Values | Definition
 ---------------- | ----------
 GameObject scrollWindow       | A quad responsible for displaying the contents.
 GameObject scrollWindowFrame  | A gameObject which frames the scrollWindow.
-This can be the same object as the scrollWindow.
+This can be set to the same object as the scrollWindow.

 Functions | Definition
 --------- | ----------